HD 106906: Planetary system

 A distant circumbinary planet—HD 106906 b—is orbiting the pair at a projected separation of 732±30 AU with a period of at least 3,000 years.
 An infrared excess around the binary is coming from a circumstellar debris disk that is being viewed edge-on.
 This has a pronounced asymmetrical shape, extending 120 AU on the east side and out to 550 AU to the west.
 Planetary orbit is inclined to the debris disk by 39 degrees, and planet itself is visible nearly pole-on, having a large axial tilt.

+In 2026, a second companion, either a planet or brown dwarf orbiting much closer than HD 106906 b, was found using astrometry.
+The discovery of such a companion highligths the necessity of revising the orbital evolution of this system.